Contents

 6. What is the cost of healthcare credentialing?

 Price is the main criterion when it comes to choosing the healthcare credentialing vendor.
 It helps to decide the budget and select the right quote.
 An efficient credentialing software vendor will flex a bit on the price, but make sure you do not opt for an overpriced healthcare credentialing solution.
-Search for a software partner who offers automation and provides the best practice approach for the implementation and optimization of insurance credentialing services.
+Search for a software partner who offers automation and provides the best practice approach for the implementation and optimization of insurance credentialing for providers.

 7. Does the credentialing software offer simple to use and functionality?